What is Shadow?

 For Jung, true growth meant recognizing the shadow, withdrawing our projections, and integrating these lost parts into a greater whole.

-Erik: Professor Jung, first of all, thank you for taking the time for this conversation.
-I realize you are in a... different state of being now.
+Erik: Professor Jung, thank you for taking the time.
+I realize you are in a different state of being now.

-Erik: Pounding on the door?
-How does an ordinary person notice that?
+Erik: How does a person notice that pounding?

 A Quote from Jung for Reflection: